 The point is not to beat ourselves up for not living perfectly.
 Nobody does.

 Rather, the point is to recognize the traps we’re in—and get busy climbing out.
-Too often, we go through long stretches of our lives caught in several of these traps, yet pretending like all is well when it’s not.
-The sooner we address them, the better.
+Too often, we go through long stretches of our lives in several traps pretending like all is well when it’s not.
+The sooner we address our traps and stop avoiding them, the better.

 Common Traps of Living

-Below are 22 common traps of living, based on my research and work with people in the U.S. and many different countries.
+Below are 15 of the most common traps of living, based on my data set of more than 900 people around the world who have taken my Traps Test as of August 2023.
 As you read through them, note which ones have affected you.

 - Comparing: measuring yourself against others and judging your worth by how you stack up.